osu-codeclub/carpentries-aug-2024/2a_data-structures.md

 ### Automatic Type Coercion

-What happened in the code from the challenge above is something called *type coercion*, and it is the source of many surprises and the reason why we need to be aware of the basic data types and how R will interpret them.
+What happened in the code from the challenge above is something called *type coercion*, which can be the source of many surprises and the reason why we need to be aware of the basic data types and how R will interpret them.
 When R encounters a *mix of types* (here `double` and `character`) to be combined into a single vector, it will force them all to be the same type.

 Here is another example: